Household Hazardous Waste (HHW)

 Disposing of Household Hazardous Waste (HHW) Responsibly

 Household hazardous waste (HHW) must be disposed of properly to protect the environment.
-HHW placed in the trash contaminates landfills, causing soil and water pollution and expensive cleanup.
-HHW dumped on the ground contaminates ground and surface waters as the soil does not filter hazardous chemicals away.
-HHW poured in storm drains goes directly into our lakes and rivers.
-HHW should not be emptied into household drains as wastewater treatment plants and septic systems are not designed to process hazardous waste.
+HHW discarded in the trash contaminates landfills, causing soil and water pollution and expensive cleanup.
+HHW dumped on the ground contaminates ground and surface waters, as the soil does not filter hazardous chemicals away.
+HHW poured into storm drains goes directly into our lakes and rivers.
+HHW should not be emptied into household drains, as wastewater treatment plants and septic systems are not designed to process hazardous waste.

-The Environmental Office hosts two Household Hazardous Waste Collections each year that are available to Lac qui Parle County residents.
-The spring collection is held at the County Highway Garage in Madison and the fall collection is held at the County Highway Shop just south of Dawson.
+The Environmental Office hosts two Household Hazardous Waste Collections each year that are free for Lac qui Parle County residents.
+The spring collection is held at the County Highway Garage in Madison, and the fall collection is held at the County Highway Shop just south of Dawson.

 Accepted ItemsUnaccepted Items

-• Paint (You can put your empty paint cans in your recycling if they have been rinsed free of paint residue.
-If you are unable to remove the residual paint, the empty paint cans can be disposed of in the trash with your regular household waste.)
+• Paint (Can put your empty paint cans in your recycling if they have been rinsed free of paint residue.
+If you are unable to remove the residual paint, the empty paint cans can be brought to the HHW Collection.
+They can also be disposed of in the trash with your regular household waste.)

 • Stain & Varnish